 Wanna cuddle with your adventure partner or just want more space?
 Try a double sleeping pad.

 Here’s where my preferences may vary from the standard advice.
 I actually don’t use a sleeping bag anymore.
-Instead I use a Rumpl Nanoloft Blanket combined with a Sea to Summit cotton and silk blend lightweight sleeping bag liner.
+Instead I use a Rumpl Nanoloft Blanket combined with a cotton and silk blend lightweight sleeping bag liner.
 This combo is perfect if you don’t like being constrained in a sleeping bag and get warm easily.

 Don’t overthink your pillow.
 This can as simple as bringing your favorite one from home.
 I often don’t bring one with me, opting to use my backpack stuffed with clothes instead.

-If you want a small travel size pillow that easy to clean, I like Sierra Designs Dri-Down pillow.
+If you want a small travel size pillow that is easy to clean, I like Sierra Designs Dri-Down pillow.

 Star gazing is nice, but you’re going to want some sort of illumination at your campsite and to/ from the bathroom.